 What is internal marketing?

-For example, when you announce to your regular students that you have a special workshop coming up, or when you offer your people a discount on a monthly membership — that's internal marketing.
+For example, when you announce to your all regular students that you have a special workshop coming up, or when you offer your people a discount on a monthly membership — that's internal marketing.

 External marketing is when you're trying to communicate with people who have never heard of you.
 People who have no idea who you are and what you do.

-If you have a decent number of students already, the return on investment (time or money spent) you get from nurturing, motivating, and engaging your existing clients will dwarf what you can get out of hunting for new clients.
+If you have a decent number of students already, the return on investment (time or money spent) you get from nurturing, motivating, and engaging your existing clients will dwarf what you might get out of hunting for new clients.

-The business of teaching is very different from other businesses like a running a shop, or driving a taxi.
+Why? because the business of teaching is very different from most other businesses, like a running a shop, or driving a taxi.
 The big difference is that most of your customers are repeat customers.

 <span class="special tip"><span class="materialicon tip">lightbulb</span>Nurturing your regular students, motivating them, getting them to commit to deepening their learning or their practice with you — that's the key to your success in the long term.
-Much more so than getting a new student to come try out a class with you.</span>
+Much more so than getting a new student to come try out a class with you!</span>

 Superstars are people who never miss a class, who enthusiastically spread the word about your teaching in their circle of friends, and who don't care what it costs to study with you.
+Makes sense?

 1) Be a great teacher

-Generally, this a matter of loving your craft and loving to teach, working constantly to improve, preparing your lessons, knowing your stuff and constantly learning more so you can become more and more of a master.
+Generally, this a matter of loving your craft and loving to teach, working constantly to improve, preparing your lessons, knowing your stuff and always learning more so you can become more and more of a master.

-It also means being tuned in to your students, listening to their feedback, genuinely caring about them and caring about their progress.
+It also means being tuned in to your students, listening to their feedback, genuinely caring about them personally and caring about their progress.

 2) Motivate and inspire existing students

 Instead, you do have to motivate them to come to class.
 Your main "competition" here is the couch, Netflix, beer with friends... just the everyday things that can get in the way if someone isn't motivated.

 You can easily motivate your students by simply reminding them how fun your classes are, or how life changing it can be to take classes with you.
-Or even just by reminding them that you're there and that your classes are happening.
+Or even just by reminding them that you exist and that your classes are happening.